Median Income

 Safety Score

-Beverly Hills has an average annual temperature of 70°F (21°C).
+Beverly Hills enjoys a temperate climate with an average annual temperature of 70°F (21°C).
 Winters average 56°F in January while summers reach 81°F in July.
-Annual precipitation is 52.4 inches.
+The area gets 314 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 52.4 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 95 feet.

 Temperature